Skip to main content

 PDU Ports

-In this section, we will discuss Power Distribution Unit (PDU) ports.
-To edit PDU ports, open any PDU CI and enter Edit mode via the main menu: Infrastructure > Power Units > Power Units.
+To edit PDU ports, open a PDU CI and enter Edit mode from Infrastructure > Power Units > Power Units.

 Edit PDU pageEdit PDU page

-PDU ports can be connected to a device, an asset (such as a modem), or another PDU.
-Set the Connection Type via the Content Type pulldown.
+PDU ports can be connected to a device, an asset such as a modem, or another PDU.
+Set the connection by using the Content Type list.

 PDU Port connectivityPDU Port connectivity